baileywickham/train_station/README.md

 A go program to simulate a train station.
 Uses **Github Actions** to run tests, lint, and build binary files.

+Why?
+No reason really, seemed like a fun project and I like golang.

 ## Requirements
 This repo requires docker to be installed on the host system. golang is recommended but a docker container is also provided.